 International Symposium on Corporate and Industrial Accelerators

-Co-organising the International Symposium on Corporate and Industrial Accelerators at Imperial College Business School, bringing together academic and corporate thought leaders to examine the latest thinking in corporate accelerators and innovation strategy.
+Co-organised the International Symposium on Corporate and Industrial Accelerators at Imperial College Business School, bringing together academic and corporate thought leaders to examine the latest thinking in corporate accelerators and innovation strategy.

 Advanced Wellbeing Research Centre, Wellbeing Accelerator